windingblack/obsidian-global-proxy/readme.md

 ### How to Use

-Fill in the input box with the corresponding proxy address.
+Fill in the input boxes with the corresponding proxy address.
 If all the proxies are invalid, all links will be direct without using a proxy.
 If both socks and http/https proxies are set, they may be used.

 ![Setting Tab](assets/SettingTab.png)